 - Apply knowledge and skills to demonstrate autonomy, well-developed judgement, adaptability and responsibility as a practitioner or learner in the field of international law.

 Graduate Diploma in International Law

-Students must complete four subjects from the prescribed lists.
+Students must complete 50 credit points from the prescribed lists.

 Applicants must have completed:

 - A degree in law (LLB, JD or equivalent) at honours standard or equivalent leading to admission to legal practice

 - A degree in law (LLB, JD or equivalent) leading to admission to legal practice and at least one year of documented, relevant professional experience

 - An undergraduate degree in a relevant discipline and at least one year of documented, relevant professional work experience.

 In assessing applications, the Selection Committee will consider: